Jamesits/go-rails-credentials/README.md

 ### OpenTofu / Terraform Provider

-Decrypt the credentials on the fly:
+Decrypt the credentials on the fly (can also be used as a credentials validator):

 ```hcl
 data "railscred_file" "example" {